chapter 4 the Retail Website

 Can making deliveries once a week make e-commerce sustainable and more profitable? is not a new idea - is it time for it to work?

-Amazon wants to double its Locker program over the next year shows that the 'last mile' is still a problem for e-commerce.
+That Amazon wants to double its Locker program over the next year shows that the 'last mile' is still a problem for e-commerce.

 E-Commerce Looks Strong, But We Need To Examine Its Key Vulnerability.

-A couple of good articles - Stop Believing in Free Shipping Free Shipping Isn't Hurting Amazon.
+A couple of good articles - Stop Believing in Free Shipping, Free Shipping Isn't Hurting Amazon.

 Want to know how important post-purchase is to the modern retail experience?
 Just ask Trustpilot [clue?
 It's delivery].